-The workshop starts on Sunday evening, around 5:30 at the restaurant at the Boulder Dam Hotel.
-The welcome address by Dr. Anthony Arrigo and the keynote lecture from Dr. William Rowley will start around 6:00 p.m.
-In order to make it for the start of the workshop, you should try to arrive in Las Vegas by no later than 3:30 p.m. on Sunday.
+The program starts on Sunday evening, around 5:30 p.m.
+In order to make it for the start of the institute, you should try to arrive in Las Vegas by no later than 3:30 p.m. on Sunday.

 If you are flying, you should go to McCarran International Airport in Las Vegas.
-We will work with participants to arrange limited shuttle service to and from the airport.
+We will work with participants to arrange transportation to and from the airport.
 We cannot, however, guarantee that we can provide transportation for every person.
-If you are unable to make it for one of the shuttles, you can also take a taxi or Uber service.
+If you are unable to make it for one of the shuttles or carpools, you can also take a taxi or Uber service.

 Can I bring my Family?

 Participants are expected to be fully engaged in the activities of the institute, which will take the majority of your day, every day.
 In addition to planned activities each day, there are optional activities on some evenings and weekend days.
 If you choose to travel with your family, please be aware that there will be few opportunities for activities outside of the institute.